siavava/portfolio/content/projects/information-theory/10-huffman-encoding.md

 some optimal tree without raising $\bar{L}$; induction on the merges then gives a globally optimal code.
 No prefix code beats it.

-How close is that to the theoretical floor?
+The theoretical floor sits just below that.
 Shannon's source coding theorem sets the entropy

 $$